NAUGHTY-BRAND/coupledp-api/docs.md

 ### Error responses

-- `400 Bad Request`: Both maleUrl and femaleUrl parameters are required
+- `400 Bad Request`: Both Girl and Boy parameters are required
 - `500 Internal Server Error`: Something went wrong on the server

 I hope this helps!
 Let me know if you have any questions.